-While it used to be all about shuffleboard and tennis, the newest fitness craze to take hold in 55+ communities is pickleball, a sport played on a badminton court with a net, perforated plastic ball, and wooden paddles.
+While it used to be all about shuffleboard and tennis, the newest fitness craze to take hold in 55+ communities is pickleball, a sport played on a badminton court with a net, a perforated plastic ball, and wooden paddles.

-Many of the residents here love having pickleball available, as well as shuffleboard, tennis, and bocce.
+Pickleball courts are part of the amenity package offered in Town Shores of Gulfport, where 1,327 condos are well-located near the water and close to Tampa and St. Petersburg.
+Many of the residents here love having pickleball available as well as shuffleboard, tennis, and bocce.
 There’s also an on-site property manager taking care of maintenance issues as they arise.
 Residents don’t have to worry about landscaping, painting, or exterior property upkeep.

 Buyers who like the idea of playing pickleball on the water will also enjoy the boat dock and kayak launch.
-Homes have between one and three bedrooms, one and three bathrooms, and range in size from 810 to 2,210 square feet.
+Homes have between one and three bedrooms, one and three bathrooms, and range from 810 to 2,210 square feet.

 There are 18 buildings spread out over well-maintained and pleasant grounds, and residents enjoy getting together in the clubhouse for book discussions and puzzle nights.
 Gulfport is a growing Florida retirement destination.
-If you’re really interested in upping your pickleball game, the local City of Gulfport Recreation Center offer classes.
+If you’re really interested in upping your pickleball game, the local City of Gulfport Recreation Center offers classes.

 Pickleball leagues and tournaments are expected to take place once residents start moving into the 850 homes at Del Webb Bexley.

+Another 55+ community in the Land O’Lakes area of Tampa is The Groves Golf and Country Club, where all racquet sports are included at the community’s Racquet Club.
 There are pickleball courts, tennis courts, and a fitness center.
 The clubhouse has its own restaurant—Vesh—where residents and their guests enjoy everything from Sunday brunch to weeknight dinners.
 It’s a community-minded place where neighbors throughout the 754 single-family and attached homes feel like family.

-Homes are available in various models and sizes, ranging from two bedrooms to five bedrooms.
+Homes are available in various models and sizes, ranging from two to five bedrooms.
 Attached homes start at just over 1,000 square feet while some of the larger single-family floor plans have 2,552 square feet and attached three-car garages.

 Pickleball courts can be found in various places around Kings Point, one of the most popular 55+ communities in the Tampa area.
 It’s right across the street from the Sun City Center community, which also offers pickleball.